 Challenge #5 Organize space

 My experience: During the last two years my home office setup evolved.
-I have this luck that I have currently a separate room for that purpose but it wasn’t a case for a long time.
+I have this luck that I have currently a separate room for that purpose but it wasn’t the case for a long time.
 The main game changer was a comfortable chair, because if you sit for many hours on something which is just a “dinner chair” your back will call out for help.

 What can you do?
 If you have a limited budget, invest first of all in an ergonomic chair.
 Many companies currently offer the reimbursement of home office setup.
 If you do not have room for working, reserve a corner in any other place in your flat or house – keep it clean (I have this feeling that if the desk is without mess the work is much easier).
 I do not recommend working from bed but… it depends on personal preferences.
 Another question is what to keep on the desk apart from a laptop, screen, keyboard, and so on.
 My answer is… a bottle of water – hydration is crucial.